soujiokita/booru/README.md

 - Easy to use, check your intelisense

 ## Usage
-Async context, and it's recommended use [asyncio](https://docs.python.org/3/library/asyncio.html)
+Async context, and it's recommended use [asyncio](https://docs.python.org/3/library/asyncio.html), The documentation: https://sinkaroid.github.io/booru

 ### Prerequisites
 <table>